UIUC-iSchool-DataViz/is445_oauoag_spring2023/week05/lecture05.md

 ## Next week -- "flipped" class for Homework #6 help

+In particular, I am assuming you have watched the [Part 2 Video](https://mediaspace.illinois.edu/media/t/1_k93hei8q) already before joining the class next week (video on Module page).

 notes:
 **change of modality next week!**

 this will give us extra time to ask questions

+---

+## On class communications

+Requests to move to Canvas Discussions -- a poll!

+Main change, emphasis on the "business" part of "24 business hours", possible less responsiveness.

+Alternate Slack strategy: enforcing "new question, new thread".

+notes:
+some requests to move from Slack to canvas so we're taking a poll

+rationial for canvas -- it is what your instructional team uses for their coms, so class gets to "cut the line"

+cons - a little hard to organize

+so, we can try to use Slack a bit better, i.e. new questions should NOT be in a thread with an old question, make this a new question

+OR can move to canvas discussions, with the caveats that "business 24 hours" really does become business hours, less instantatneous feedback

 ---